rpog/nexmo-developer/_documentation/client-sdk/in-app-voice/concepts/call-statuses.md

 ---
 title: Call Statuses
+description: Information about call statuses such as `ringing`, `answered` and so on.
 ---

 # Call Statuses

-This guide explains call statuses like started, ringing, answered, rejected, busy, unanswered, timeout, failed, complete and machine.
+This topic explains call statuses like started, ringing, answered, rejected, busy, unanswered, timeout, failed, complete and machine.
 Since everyone is familiar with the phone, these concepts are pretty straightforward.

 ## Lifecycle